FabianDav/MusicPlayerBot/README.md

-# Telegram Radio Player V2
+# Telegram Music Player

 An Telegram Bot to Play Radio/Music in Channel or Group Voice Chats.

-This is also the source code of the bot which is being used for playing Radio in [AsmSafone](https://t.me/AsmSafone) Channel & Music in [SafoTheBot](https://t.me/safothebot) Group.
+This is also the source code of the bot which is being used for playing Music in [FlixAr](http://t.me/FlixAr_uniqX) official Movie, TV Series Channel of UNIQX Family.

 ## Special Features